 The State Auditor is an officer in the executive branch of the State of Minnesota and serves a four-year term.
 To serve as State Auditor, a person must be a qualified voter, at least 21 years of age, and elected by the people (Minnesota Constitution, Article V).
 The State Auditor serves on the State Executive Council, State Board of Investment, Land Exchange Board, Minnesota Housing Finance Agency, Public Employees Retirement Association, and Rural Finance Authority Board.

 Primary statutory citations regarding the State Auditor's office are in Chapter 6 of Minnesota Statutes.

 Rebecca Otto is the current State Auditor.
 She was first elected in 2006.
-State Auditor Otto is currently serving her second four-year term.
+State Auditor Otto is currently serving her third four-year term.

 The State Auditor has oversight responsibility for all units of local government, including: